radcamp/radcamp.github.io/SanFrancisco2024/RAxML_API.md

 # **RAxML** analyses
 ## Create a new notebook for the RAxML analysis
-In the file browser on the left of JupyterLab make sure you are in
+In the file browser on the left of JupyterLab make sure you are in your home directory.
+You can click the folder icon above the file browser to return Home.

 ![png](images/CreateNotebook.png)